General Questions for the BAS Program

 How many of my credits will transfer to George Mason?

-The BAS Program requires that you have at least 30 transferable credits.
-The Office of Admissions at Mason will evaluate your transfer credits after you are admitted to Mason and have submitted your deposit indicating you plan to enroll at Mason.
+The Office of Admissions at Mason will evaluate your transfer credits after you are admitted to Mason and have submitted your enrollment deposit.
 To see how your courses might transfer to Mason, please visit the Online Adult Student Information Service (OASIS) Transfer Search Engine.

 What other types of credits will be accepted into the BAS Program?